GPS Reception and Interference

 1. Select the Polarization sub-tab.

-3. Open the shortcut menu.
+3. Select Vertical in the pull-down menu.

-Modulator
+Setting Modulator model

 The Narrowband Uniform analytical modulator models narrowband jammers.